What you do next could save your life

 1300 094 737

-For more information on how to be prepared for animals when driving on country roads, call 13 22 13 or refer to the Animals on country roads (PDF, 153Kb) document.
+For more information on how to react when you encounter animals on the road, call 13 22 13 or download Animals on country roads.

 If drivers come across a horse being ridden on the road, they should:

-- Slow down and give them plenty of room
+- Slow down and allow plenty of room

 - Never sound the horn, rev the engine or pass at high speed